Pulse Shape Discrimination in JSNS$^2$: Dataset and event selection

 \section{Dataset and event selection}

-The analysis uses 6 days of data which were taken at the beginning of 2021.
+The analysis used 6 days of data which were taken with 8\% volume of DIN dissolved GdLS at the beginning of 2021.
+The relationship between DIN concentration and PSD capability is under study.
 Before going into the details of the PSD technique, the event selections of the cosmogenic Michel electrons (ME) and fast neutrons (FN) are described below.
 These control samples are used to make probability density functions (PDFs) of the likelihood and to evaluate the PSD capabilities which will be described later.
 The selection criteria for those samples are shown in Table \ref{tab:EventSelection}.
-In addition to the energy and timing selections, a spatial correlation between prompt and delayed signal (ME: less than 1300 mm, and FN: less than 600 mm) is adopted.
-Also, the goodness of fit of the energy and vertex reconstruction in the events is used to improve the purity of the control sample; events with goodness variable $>$ 500 are rejected.
-To reject cosmic muons for ME delayed and FN samples, we require that the top 12 and bottom 12 veto PMTs have less than 100 p.e..
-The fiducial volume is defined with $R$ $< 140$ cm and $|z| <$ 100 cm region to avoid external backgrounds.
-Note that origin of the coordinate system is the center of the detector, and $R$ is defined as $R = \sqrt{x^2 + y^2}$.
-The event reconstruction in JSNS$^2$ is described in ~\cite{CITE:Johnathon}.
+In addition to the energy and timing selections, a spatial correlation between prompt and delayed signal (ME: less than 130 cm, and FN: less than 60 cm) is adopted.